xtaci/grasshopper/README.md

 ## Installation

-Install the latest version of Grasshopper using the following command:
+To install the latest version of Grasshopper, use the following command:

 ```sh
 go install  github.com/xtaci/grasshopper/cmd/grasshopper@latest
 ```

 ## Parameters
-Grasshopper supports the following parameters:
+Grasshopper supports the following command-line parameters:

 ```text
 Grasshopper is a UDP packet forwarder that listens for incoming packets and forwards them to a configured destination.
 It optionally supports cryptography for both incoming and outgoing packets, using different keys and methods.
 Optionally, the listener can be configured to apply cryptogrraphy on both the incoming and outgoing packets, with different keys and methods.